Skip to main content

 Flow SMS Actions

-System-generated messages (presave confirmations, RSVP acknowledgments) use your defaults.
+Bulk campaigns and system-generated messages (presave confirmations, RSVP acknowledgments) use your defaults.

 Overriding Defaults